Freddie Cohen

-Frederick Ellyer Cohen (born 1957) was a British businessman and former politician.
+Frederick Ellyer Cohen (1957 – 5 December 2021) was a British businessman and former politician.
 He was a senator in the Bailiwick of Jersey for six years from October 2005 until unseated at the election of November 2011.

 Born in Manchester, England, Cohen was educated in Jersey at Moorestown, St. Michael's Preparatory School, Victoria College and then studied accountancy at London South Bank University.

 Following a career in construction, he became trustee and Vice-Chairman of the Jersey Heritage Trust.
 He is a former president of the Jersey Jewish Congregation, retiring in 2001.
 He has been prominent in community relations as trustee of the Jersey Community Relations Trust and member of the Jersey Holocaust Memorial Day Committee.
 He is also the author of two books on the Occupation of the Channel Islands and the history of Channel Island Silver, managed the new official history of the Occupation by Paul Sanders, organised the La Hougue Bie Slaveworker Memorial, and commissioned, fundraised and managed The Ultimate Sacrifice – the chronicle of Islanders who perished in concentration camps.